crate/crate-operator/openshift-validation/partner-validation-report.md

 > info/stats: primaries 2 / replicas 2 / unassigned 0).
 The Admin UI (via Route/
 > port-forward on 4200) shows the healthy 3-node cluster (version 6.4.4, status
 > GREEN).
 The SQL-exporter sidecar (`:9399`) provides additional SQL-based
-> metrics and requires an SSL-enabled cluster to connect.
-It operates normally on an SSL-enabled cluster (the production
+> metrics but requires an SSL-enabled cluster to connect — that is out of scope
+> for this validation (see §1b), so it was not exercised here.
+Prometheus
-> default).
-Prometheus observability is validated here via the `:7071` endpoint.
+> observability is validated via the `:7071` endpoint.

 ---